pro-vision/eslint-config-pv/README.md

 ### eslint-config-pv

 Our default export contains all of our ESLint rules, including ECMAScript 6 / ES2015.
-Add `"extends": "pv"` to your .eslintrc:
+Add `"extends": "@pro-vision/eslint-config-pv"` to your .eslintrc:

 ```
 {
-  "extends": "pv",
+  "extends": "@pro-vision/eslint-config-pv",
   "rules": {
     // additional rules here
   },